matkoniecz/tactile_patterns/CONTRIBUTING.md

 For bigger changes I strongly encourage to create an issue first to review the idea.

+Issues with scatching criticism of code quality  are also welcomed, as long as you are specific and clear what is wrong and how it can be improved.

 # License

 Note that by contributing code you are licensing it to license used by this reporitory.